rishabh-ink/world-clock-and-weather/README.md

 Just run `bower install` in the top level directory of this project to download the dependencies.

 Once done, you can run `yeoman server` to run locally or `yeoman build` to generate a build.

+## Logic

+1. Query localStorage for data
+2. If found,
+    load from it
+3. If not found,
+    get geo-location
+    make AJAX request
+    save to localStorage
+    load from it